stashapp/CommunityScrapers/README.md

 Some sites block content if the user agent is not valid.
 If you get a blocked or denied message, configure the `Scraping -> Scraper User Agent` setting in Stash.
 Valid Firefox user agent strings can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent/Firefox).
 Scrapers for those sites should include a comment with a tested and working user agent string.

 Scrapers with **useCDP** set to true require that you have properly configured the `Chrome CDP path` setting in Stash.
-If you decide to use a remote instance, the headless Chromium Docker image from [chromedp/headless-shell](https://hub.docker.com/r/chromedp/headless-shell/) is highly recommended.
+If you decide to use a remote instance, the headless Chromium Docker image from [chromedp/headless-shell](https://hub.docker.com/r/chromedp/headless-shell/) is highly recommended. `browserless/chrome` is not CDP-compatible and is not supported.

 ## Python scrapers

 Some scrapers require external programs to function, usually [Python](https://www.python.org/).
 All scrapers are tested with the newest stable release of Python, currently 3.14.x

 Depending on your operating system you may need to install both Python and the scrapers' dependencies before they will work.
-For Windows users we strongly recommend installing Python using the [installers from python.org](https://www.python.org/downloads/) instead of through the Windows Store, and also installing it outside of the Users folder so it is accessible to the entire system: a commonly used option is `C:\Python313`.
+For Windows users we strongly recommend installing Python using the [installers from python.org](https://www.python.org/downloads/) instead of through the Windows Store, and also installing it outside of the Users folder so it is accessible to the entire system: a commonly used option is `C:\Python314`.

 After installing Python you should install the most commonly used dependencies by running the following command in a terminal window: